Civil rights movement (1865–1896): Religious interpretation of history

 Deeply religious Southerners saw the hand of God in history, which demonstrated His wrath at their sinfulness, or His rewards for their suffering.
-Historian Wilson Fallin has examined the sermons of white and black Baptist preachers after the War.
+Historian Wilson Fallin has examined the sermons of white and Black Baptist preachers after the War.
 Southern white preachers said:

 God had chastised them and given them a special mission – to maintain orthodoxy, strict biblicism, personal piety, and traditional race relations.
 Slavery, they insisted, had not been sinful.
 Rather, emancipation was a historical tragedy and the end of Reconstruction was a clear sign of God's favor.

 In sharp contrast, Black preachers interpreted the Civil War as:

 God's gift of freedom.
 They appreciated opportunities to exercise their independence, to worship in their own way, to affirm their worth and dignity, and to proclaim the fatherhood of God and the brotherhood of man.
 Most of all, they could form their own churches, associations, and conventions.
 These institutions offered self-help and Racial uplift, and provided places where the gospel of liberation could be proclaimed.
-As a result, black preachers continued to insist that God would protect and help him; God would be their rock in a stormy land.
+As a result, Black preachers continued to insist that God would protect and help him; God would be their rock in a stormy land.

 Deteriorating status

-After 1880, legal conditions worsened for blacks, and they were almost powerless to resist.
+After 1880, legal conditions worsened for Black people, and they were almost powerless to resist.
 The Northern allies in the Republican Party made an effort in 1890 to stop the deteriorating legal conditions by congressional legislation, but failed.
 Every southern state passed codes requiring segregation in most public places.
 These persisted until 1964, when they were repealed by Congress.
 They are known as Jim Crow laws.
-The Southern states In the 1890–1905 period systematically reduced the number of blacks allowed to vote to about 2% through restrictions that skirted the 15th amendment, because they did not explicitly mention race.
+The Southern states In the 1890–1905 period systematically reduced the number of Black people allowed to vote to about 2% through restrictions that skirted the 15th amendment, because they did not explicitly mention race.
 These restrictions included literacy requirements, voter-registration laws, and poll taxes.
-The U.S. Supreme Court in 1896 ruled in favor of Jim Crow in the case of Plessy vs. Ferguson, declaring that "separate but equal" facilities for blacks were legal under the 14th Amendment.
+The U.S. Supreme Court in 1896 ruled in favor of Jim Crow in the case of Plessy vs. Ferguson, declaring that "separate but equal" facilities for Black people were legal under the 14th Amendment.